Table of Contents

 Here are some extra challenging words that can give your vocabulary a serious upgrade, perfect for IELTS and other exams:

-Example: We are merging disparate ideas to create a cohesive plan. - Ubiquitous – Present everywhere.
+1 | Disparate | Very different or distinct. | We are merging disparate ideas to create a cohesive plan. |

-Example: He is one of the most ubiquitous figures in media today. - Audacious – Bold and daring.
+2 | Ubiquitous | Present everywhere. | He is one of the most ubiquitous figures in the media today. |

-Example: Her audacious plan might lead to great rewards or trouble.
+3 | Audacious | Bold and daring. | Her audacious plan might lead to great rewards or trouble. |

 IELTS Reading Vocabulary and IELTS Writing Vocabulary

-Here’s a collection of popular words along with their synonyms to help you broaden your understanding of difficult vocabulary for ielts reading and writing:
+Here’s a collection of popular words along with their synonyms to help you broaden your understanding of difficult vocabulary for IELTS reading and writing:

 Words | Synonyms |